isaacnmm/pestpolicy-hugo2XX/content/posts/best-chalk-paint-for-furniture/index.md

 Its strong adhesion on most surfaces makes them not need priming or sanding exercise for a well-finished surface.
 Within 30 minutes, the surface is already dry, and only need one coat to complete your project.
 In the case of dripping and spillage, you can use soap and water to clean it up.
 Its application is simple and the result is a smooth velvet surface.

-Pros:
-- Fast-drying within 30 minutes
-- Strong adhesion
-- Odorless
-- Easy application
-- Simple clean up
-- Suitable for indoor use
-- Excellent coverage
+Pros: - Fast-drying within 30 minutes - Strong adhesion - Odorless - Easy application - Simple clean up - Suitable for indoor use - Excellent coverage

-Cons:
-- Cannot be used on outdoor surfaces
+Cons: - Cannot be used on outdoor surfaces

+> See Also: > Sealing your Painted Wood for Outdoor Use

 ###  [6.
 Deco Art ADC-27 Americana Chalk Paint, Yesteryear](https://www.amazon.com/dp/B00HO03EO8/?tag=p-policy-20)